 Whether or not the unknown woman in the photo is Henny I can never know for sure.
 But whoever she is, she is most definitely the muse for ‘ A World Without’.
 The piece depicts a young, hopeful woman.
 Her body is made up of all the other passengers on the SS St Lois I could find photographs of and by painting each of the portraits I am honouring and bearing witness to their lives and their senseless murders – as most of the passengers ended up in the gas chambers and concentration camps within months of returning to Europe, all that hope destroyed.

 The figure is a traditional leaded stained glass panel; stained glass has been used for centuries to commemorate the dead and the big events of history and this is my modest addition to this cannon.
 Each piece of glass has been hand painted and fired in the kiln and then made up using traditional leading techniques.
-This has take hours of pain staking work and research; a careful meditation and remembrance of people who were dehumanised and disregarded, I said each name as I started to draw them and gave as much love to each image as I could.
+This has take hours of work and research; a careful meditation and remembrance of people who were dehumanised and disregarded.

 Huge thanks to my family, Gt Uncle Se’ev (our last remaining holocaust survivor), Cousin Hagit and my Dad for all their knowledge.